PlatONnetwork/docs/docs/PlatON经济方案.md

    - A node that is forcibly withdrawn can only use the node ID to re-pledge after the lock-up period ends and the node pledged LAT returns.

-  - When a node that is forcibly withdrawn uses the node ID to re-pledge, the previously entrusted LAT that has expired but has not been redeemed will not be credited to the re-pledged verification node (alternative node candidate).
+  - When a node that is forcibly withdrawn uses the node ID to re-pledge, the previously entrusted LAT that has expired but has not been redeemed will not be credited to the re-pledged validator node (alternative node candidate).

    - When a forced withdrawal node participates in the voting of a proposal and the voting deadline of the proposal is greater than 28 settlement cycles, the unlocking block is postponed to the voting deadline block.

-  - If the verification node that is punished and forced to withdraw is participating in the current consensus round, the verification node can continue to complete the block generation and verification work of this consensus round.
-If the node is punished after 230 blocks in the consensus round, if the next consensus round confirms that the verification node has the node, the node can continue to participate in the block generation and verification of the next consensus round.
+  - If the validator node that is punished and forced to withdraw is participating in the current consensus round, the validator node can continue to complete the block generation and validator work of this consensus round.
+If the node is punished after 230 blocks in the consensus round, if the next consensus round confirms that the validator node has the node, the node can continue to participate in the block generation and validator of the next consensus round.

 #### PlatON's punishment mechanism